al6x/keep/readme.md

 open http://localhost:8080
 ```

-# Use /keep instead of http://localhost:8080
+# Take back control of your Browser

-It's convenient to take back control over your Browser, and use `/keep` in Address Bar to launch Notes, instead of `http://localhost:8080` noncense.
+It's convenient to use `/keep` instead of `http://localhost:8080` noncense.
+Below instruction how to do it for Mac OS.

 Add `127.0.0.1         keep` line to `/etc/hosts`.

-Forward 80 to 8080 on Mac OS
+Forward 80 to 8080:

 ```
 echo "